Medically reviewed by Drugs.com. Last updated on Aug 1, 2021.

 Following intramuscular injection of 750 mg of Aveed, serum testosterone concentrations reach a maximum after a median of

-7 days (range 4 – 42 days) then slowly decline (Figure 3).
-Steady state serum testosterone concentration was achieved with the 3rd injection of Aveed at 14 weeks.
+7 days (range 4 to 42 days) then slowly decline (Figure 3).
+Steady-state serum testosterone concentration was achieved with the third injection of Aveed at 14 weeks.

-Figure 3 shows the mean serum total testosterone concentration-time profile during the 3rd injection interval (at steady state, 14-24 weeks) for hypogonadal men (less than 300 ng/dL) given 750 mg Aveed at initiation, at 4 weeks, and every 10 weeks thereafter.
-Intramuscular injection of 750 mg of Aveed generates mean steady state serum total testosterone concentrations in the normal range for 10 weeks.
+Figure 3 shows the mean serum total testosterone concentration-time profile during the third injection interval (at steady state, 14 to 24 weeks) for hypogonadal men (less than 300 ng/dL) given 750 mg Aveed at initiation, at 4 weeks, and every 10 weeks thereafter.
+Intramuscular injection of 750 mg of Aveed generates mean steady-state serum total testosterone concentrations in the normal range for 10 weeks.